Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: Acknowledgments

 \section{Acknowledgments}

-This work was partly supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2019-II190421, Artificial Intelligence Graduate School Program (Sungkyunkwan University)) and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2023-00221186).
-This work was partly supported by Institute for Information \& communication Technology Planning \& evaluation (IITP) grants funded by the Korean government MSIT: (RS-2022-II220688 and RS-2021-II212068).
+This work was partly supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2023-00221186) and by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2019-II190421, Artificial Intelligence Graduate School Program (Sungkyunkwan University)).
+This work was partly supported by Institute for Information \& communication Technology Planning \& evaluation (IITP) grants funded by the Korean government MSIT: (RS-2022-II220688 and RS-2024-00437849).

 \begin{IEEEbiography} [{ }] {Jaeung Lee} is an M.S. student in the Department of Computer Science and Engineering at Sungkyunkwan University.
 He received his B.S. degree in Computer Science and Engineering from Sungkyunkwan University in 2024.
 His research interests lie in visualization for machine learning, with a particular focus on how interactive interfaces can support model evaluation and facilitate human-centered decision-making. \end{IEEEbiography}